Home

 Review these signs to consider whether or not your levels of stress are getting too high for you to handle comfortably.
 One dangerous aspect of stress is that it can increase over time without you giving it much thought.
 You become accustomed to it being ever-present.
 You learn to live with it until it starts to overwhelm you and produce negative consequences.

-The impact from symptoms of stress vary depending on the individual.
 Stress affects your physical body, emotions and your mental health in many ways, and everyone experiences stress differently.
 The following table contains the more common warning signs that stress is getting too high.
 The more signs you notice in yourself, the more likely that you are experiencing stress overload.

 Cognitive Signs